ophirhan/cnsr-vlc-viewer-addon/README.md

 3 for nudity<br/>
 4 for alcohol and drug use<br/>

-You can see a cnsr file in the exsample folder<br/>
+You can see an example of a cnsr file [here](https://github.com/ophirhan/cnsr-vlc-viewer-addon/tree/main/example)<br/>
 - Explanation of the timestamps displayed: hours:minutes:seconds,millis

 In order to make use of cnsr file you need to create a new file with the format as shown in `example/example_file.cnsr`.<br/>